The most important adage to remember for the surgical management in traumatic orthopaedic complaints is ‘Reduce – Hold – Rehabilitate’.

 It is also important to remember that many fractures occur in frailty and render the patient with an inability to weight bear or use an arm, having profound effects on their ability to cope at home.
 Therapists are therefore essential in making sure that this group have suitable adaptations implemented for them during their recovery.

-- The surgical management in traumatic orthopaedic complaints can be summarized into ‘Reduce – Hold – Rehabilitate’
+- The surgical management in traumatic orthopaedic complaints can be summarised into “Reduce – Hold – Rehabilitate”

 - Reduction will often be performed by orthopaedic specialist, with the aim to restore the anatomical alignment of a fracture or dislocation

-- Fractures will need immobilization +/- traction to ensure successful healing
+- Fractures will need immobilisation +/- traction to ensure successful healing

 - Rehabilitation will ensure a successful clinical outcome following initial management, especially important in elderly populations